google/wuffs/doc/glossary.md

 The set of [facts](/doc/note/facts.md) at a given point in a program.

+#### Unsafe

+A programming language mechanism (e.g. an `unsafe` keyword or package) to circumvent the language's safety enforcement, typically used for performance or very low level programming.
+Unlike some other memory-safe languages, Wuffs doesn't have such an 'escape hatch'.

 #### Utility Type

 An empty struct (with no fields) used as a placeholder.
 Every written-in-Wuffs